Silliman University: Campus

-Museums
+Theaters and museums

+There are a number of theaters on the Silliman campus.
+Foremost is the Claire Isabel McGill Luce Auditorium.
+Construction of this edifice was commenced in 1973 and completed in the year 1975.
+The other one is the Audio Visual Theater maintained by the Instructional Media and Technology Center.
+A third is named as the Woodward Little Theater.
+The latter is regularly utilized by the Speech and Theater Arts Department.

-Silliman maintains six museums: the SU Anthropology Museum, the SU Heritage Museum, the Gonzales Museum of Natural History, the SU Marine Mammal Museum of the Institute of Environmental and Marine Sciences (IEMS), the Ariniego Art Gallery, and the SU-ROTC Museum.
+Silliman also maintains a number of museums.
+These include the Anthropology Museum now situated at Hibbard Hall, the Heritage Museum at the Silliman Hall, the Gonzales Museum of Natural History at the Science Building, the Marine Mammal Museum of the Institute of Environmental and Marine Sciences (IEMS), the Ariniego Art Gallery, and the SU-ROTC Museum located at the Col. Roman T. Yap Hall.

 The Anthropology Museum was relocated from Silliman Hall to Hibbard Hall in 2015.
 Established in 1973, it was opened to bring the importance of the Filipino's cultural heritage to the attention of the public.
 The bulk of the artifacts displayed came from fieldworks, excavations, purchases and donations.
 The museum has seven galleries.
 The first three, contain exhibits which have been collected from known cultural or ethnic groups all over the country.
 These items or artifacts include simple tools and instruments such as basketry, agricultural and aquatic tools, weapons, clothing and ornaments as well as musical instruments.
 The display is based on two general criteria: the type of social organization (incipient, tribal or sultanate) and the type of economic subsistence (hunting, and gathering, marginal agriculture or farming) under which ethnic group is categorized.
 The exhibit on the last four galleries are artifacts excavated from different parts of Negros Island and in the mountain areas of Cotabato.
 A number of excavations done by Sillimanian anthropologists in the 1970s yielded ancient artifacts, like burial urns, and porcelain pieces which date back to the Sung period in the twelfth century.